ducu/twitter-most-followed/README.md

 I created a Twitter list with this top 100 for your convenience.
 You can subscribe to it here - https://twitter.com/ducu/lists/hners-most-followed

+[Drop me a line](mailto:alexandru.stanciu@gmail.com?Subject=Twitter%20Most%20Followed) if you want more data, I have the complete top HNers' most followed, or if you need any help running this exercise.
+You can easily change the starting source, just replace 'newsyc20' in main.py with any other Twitter handle, and find out the results for yourself.

 Cheers, [@ducu](https://twitter.com/ducu)

 Rank | Popularity | Name | Twitter | Followers | Friends